forax/write_your_dynamic_language_runtime/smalljs.md

 Local variable resolution
 --
 when resolving the name of a variable, the interpreter first search for a local variable with the name, if it doesn't exist it looks for the name in the global environment otherwise an error is raised.
 For example
 ```
-var a = foo;   // no local variable 'foo', so equivalent to global.foo
+var a = foo;   // no local variable 'foo', so equivalent to globalThis.foo
 a              // local variable 'a'
 ```

 Field resolution
 --
 when accessing to a field, the interpreter first lookup up into the current instance, then into its prototype (using the field 'proto' recursively until the field 'proto' is null) otherwise 'undefined' is returned.

 Matching of parameters/arguments during a function call -- if the number of arguments doesn't match the number of parameters, an error is reported. each parameter is assigned to the corresponding argument from left to right.

-moreover, a function can be called either using a function call or a method call.
+moreover, each function can be called either using a function call or a method call.
 Inside a function, there is a hidden parameter named 'this' that correspond to the receiver if the function was called using a method call or 'undefined' if the function was called using a function call.

 Instance creation
 --